teaelephant/TeaElephantMemory/docs/FDB_TO_POSTGRES_MIGRATION_PLAN.md

 - For read-after-write semantics, continue to use transactions in PG (SERIALIZABLE or REPEATABLE READ where needed); most operations are single-row UPSERTs.

-## 7. Migration Strategy (Online, Zero/Low Downtime)
+## 7. Migration Strategy (Completed - Direct Cutover)
-Phased rollout per domain with dual-write and verifications.
+The migration was completed using a direct cutover approach rather than gradual dual-write.

 1) Prepare
-- Ship code that can talk to both stores.
-Add feature flags:
-  - FF_PG_DUAL_WRITE=true enables writing to PG in parallel with FDB
-  - FF_PG_READ_PERCENT=0..100 gradual read shifting to PG for specific methods (start with 0)
 - Deploy PostgreSQL and run initial migrations.
+- Implement PostgreSQL adapter (pkg/pg) with same interface as legacy FDB code.

 2) Backfill
-- Build a one-shot backfill tool (cmd/backfill) or admin endpoint:
+- Build a one-shot backfill tool (cmd/backfill):
   - Stream keys by prefix from FDB, decode via common/key_value/encoder, transform, and bulk-insert into PG.
   - Do in domain order with FK awareness: users → categories/tags → teas → tea_tags → qr_records → collections → collection_qr_items → devices → notifications → consumptions.
   - Use COPY for bulk throughput, batch size ~5–10k rows, idempotent on conflict DO NOTHING.

 3) Verify
-- Data reconciliation jobs compare row counts and a sample checksum per table (e.g., hash of concatenated fields) vs. FDB sources.
+- Data reconciliation jobs compare row counts and sample data per table vs. FDB sources.
-- Enable dual-write in production and compare error rates/latency.

-4) Shift Reads
-- Per method, increase FF_PG_READ_PERCENT to route a fraction of reads to PG; monitor metrics and logs.
-- If stable, move to 100% reads from PG for the method/domain.
+- Test all GraphQL queries and mutations against PostgreSQL backend.

-5) Cut Over Writes
+4) Cut Over
-- After read cutover, turn off FDB writes per domain.
-Keep backfill job in catch-up mode until lag is 0.
-- Finally, disable dual-write and remove FDB write paths.
+- Update application to require PG_DSN and remove FDB initialization.
+- Deploy new version with PostgreSQL-only backend.
+- Monitor error rates and performance.

-6) Decommission
+5) Decommission
+- Snapshot FDB for archival.
-- Stop backfill; snapshot FDB; announce deprecation window; remove FDB code paths behind build tags/flags when safe.
+- Remove FDB code paths from codebase.

-Rollback plan:
-- At any point, reduce FF_PG_READ_PERCENT to 0, disable dual-write, re-point reads and writes fully to FDB.

 ## 8. ETL/Backfill Details